 The Heaphy Track

 One of New Zealand’s nine great walks, the Heaphy Track, finishes (or starts, depending on which way you’re heading) at Karamea.
-The 82-kilometre, four-day tramp attracts visitors from all over the world every year.

 Many people choose to walk only to the first or second huts on the track instead of walking its entire length.